kkraoj/fixthejet/README.md

 This script allows you to change an image (.jpg/.png) file made with _jet_ colormap to any other colormap of your choice.
 The script selectively changes _jet_ colors only.
 All others colors in the image remain unchanged (including background and text).

 ## Installation

+Type the following in terminal or command line.

 `git clone https://github.com/kkraoj/fixthejet.git`
+`cd fixthejet`
+`pip install -r requirements.txt`

 ## Running